GuilinDev/peerReviewAlgo/bq.md

 Actually we want to see is not only alerting, but also to analyze stored data online, especially when the events in the system are down, or nearly down.
 What we really care about is the OLAP.
 And devops team can make decisions based on those analysis.

-So, I changed my design, instead of Prometheus, I used influxDB, which is more suitable for 3rd party data integration and online analysis. - ** Be right, a lot/ dive deeply/Invent and simplify**.
+So, I had to change my design, instead of Prometheus, I used influxDB, which is more suitable for 3rd party data integration and online analysis. - ** Be right, a lot/ dive deeply/Invent and simplify**.

 ### 5. Learn and Be Curious 好奇求知 ***